 And the Raven, never flitting, still is sitting, still is sitting / On the pallid bust of Pallas just above my chamber door; / And his eyes have all the seeming of a demon's that is dreaming - Edgar Allan Poe

-Correct Answer: E. Create mounting psychological tension
+Correct Answer: D. Create mounting psychological tension

 Explanation: The repetition of "Nevermore" builds psychological tension throughout the poem as the narrator becomes increasingly distressed by the raven's unchanging response.
 This reflects Poe's focus on psychological horror and the gradual descent into madness.